tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

-I have never appreciated existence of 10-wheelers before in my life.
+I never appreciated the existence of 10-wheelers before in my life.